Solutions

 Small Molecule Drugs

-Small molecule drugs are increasingly being evaluated for their potential to modulate inflammatory pathways in TA.
-For instance, methotrexate, traditionally used in rheumatoid arthritis, has been explored as an adjunct therapy to reduce steroid dosage and side effects in managing TA.
+Several small molecule drugs are currently being considered for their ability to modulate inflammatory processes in TA.
+For example, methotrexate, which is used for rheumatoid arthritis, is being studied as an adjunct treatment in TA to achieve steroid-sparing and side-effect mitigation.

 Cell Therapies